 - Evidence of learning throughout the year, may be oral, observational, a diary or blog or presentations, podcasts, answers to questions, and may be stored in an e-portfolio.
-Digital recordings of performances will be included. - The Course Assessment consists of a written question paper (exam marked by SQA) and an assignment project which will together make up an overall grade in which learners will demonstrate their knowledge, understanding and skills by planning, implementing and evaluating a completed sound production.
+Digital recordings of performances will be included. - The Course Assessment consists of a written question paper, worth 30% (exam marked by SQA) and an assignment, worth 70% of overall grade in which learners will demonstrate their knowledge, understanding and skills by planning, implementing and evaluating a completed sound production.
 The Course Assessment is graded A-D.